Amol195/Amol195.github.io/_pages/about.md

 Areas of Interest
 ======

 My areas of interests primarily lie in Machine Learning, Big Data, Statistical Learning.
-My inclination towards Machine Learning(and now Deep Learning) stems from a keen interest in Mathematics and Statistics and then Signal Processing during my undergraduate studies.
+My inclination towards Machine Learning stems from a keen interest in Mathematics and Statistics and then Signal Processing during my undergraduate studies.
 I love reading various tech articles in order to keep myself updated in this rapidly changing field.
 I am mainly focused on getting exposed to applying ML in a set of diverse problems in an industrial setting wherein both research and deployment come into play.

 <br>